yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-book/index.md

 ### Expenses moving average

-Judging by the data, Irene's income is growing: 94 in January → 104 in September.
+Judging by the data, the income is growing: 94 in January → 104 in September.
 But are the expenses growing as well?
 It's hard to say right away: expenses differ month by month.
 To smooth out these spikes, we'll use the "3-month average" — the average between the previous, current, and next month's expenses for each month:

 -   moving average for February = (January + February + March) / 3;
 -   for March = (February + March + April) / 3;